 Kanchipuram, in the state of Tamil Nadu, is one of the most sacred cities in southern India and the second holiest after Varanasi.
 Also known as “The City of Thousand Temples”, Kanchipuram is an important holy pilgrimage for Hindus.
 People travel from far and wide to admire the magnificent stone cravings, chariot processions and shrines.
-With so many to choose from, Culture Trip has teamed up with On The Go Tours to explore the city’s must-visit temples.

 One of Shiva’s five main shrines, the Ekambareswarar Temple is spread over 10 hectares, making it the largest place of worship in the city.
 Its original structure was built by the Pallava Dynasty in the sixth century and underwent major changes under the rule of Tanjore Nayaks.
 During this period, the gopuram – a gatehouse tower which stands at 59 metres and is one of the tallest in the state – was constructed.
 The Ekambareswarar Temple plays hosts to the most important religious festival in Kanchipuram – a 10-day extravaganza known as Panguni Brahmotsavam that takes place from March to April.